Multi-modal Speech Transformer Decoders: When Do Multiple Modalities Improve Accuracy?: Related Work

 \textbf{Audio-visual speech recognition}: \ Despite the tremendous success of ASR systems over the past decade, quality and reliability issues still exist in acoustically noisy environments \cite{math11122665}.
 One strategy to mitigate such noise is to harness complementary visual information, e.g., of the speaker's lips \cite{ryumin2023audio,ma2021end,song2022multimodal,burchi2023audio,afouras2018deep}.
 A state-of-the-art approach is AV-HuBERT \cite{shilearning}: it learns audio-visual speech representations by feature clustering and masked prediction.
 By extending noise augmentation to AV-HuBERT pre-training, downstream models attain better robustness to acoustic noise \cite{shi2022robust}.
 Other works \cite{ma2023auto, hong2023watch} explore the performance gap between audio-only and audio-visual models in noisy conditions and show that the gap becomes larger as the noise levels increase.
 Instead of harnessing visual representations of the lips, some works such as SlideSpeech \cite{wang2024slidespeech} and SlideAVSR \cite{wang2024slideavsr} have explored using optical character recognition (OCR) to extract information from the subject matter (lecture slides).
 To leverage the extracted text, SlideSpeech uses cross-attention to combine speech embeddings and contextual phrase embeddings for contextual ASR; SlideAVSR proposes DocWhisper which provides the texts to Whisper as prompts.
 Both works demonstrate performance improvement by integrating OCR texts.

 \textbf{Multi-modal large language models}: \ Recognizing the powerful language generation, zero-shot transfer, and contextual learning capabilities of large language models (LLMs), significant efforts have been made to harness the knowledge from LLM pre-training to empower multi-modal tasks \cite{zhang2024mm}.
 Research works such as Qwen-Audio \cite{chu2023qwen} and LLaVA \cite{liu2024visual} have focused on multi-modal comprehension.
-Meanwhile, the outstanding generative capability has also inspired many works to extend unimodal LLMs to perform multi-modal generation, such as MiniGPT-5 \cite{zheng2023minigpt} and NExT-GPT \cite{wunext}, leading to the emergence of multi-modal large language models (MM-LLMs).
+Meanwhile, the outstanding generative capability has also inspired many works to extend unimodal LLMs to perform multi-modal generation, such as MiniGPT-5 \cite{zheng2023minigpt} and NExT-GPT \cite{wunext}, leading to the emergence of multi-modal large language models (MLLMs).
 Even so, only a few works incorporate visual speech modeling with LLMs, leaving this a relatively unexplored area.
 VSP-LLM \cite{yeo2024visual} integrates LLMs into visual speech processing, enhancing context modeling for tasks like visual speech recognition (VSR) and translation (VST).
-However, VSP-LLM is primarily concentrated on visual speech processing and does not explore combinations with other modalities. \
+Llama-AVSR \cite{cappellazzo2024large} enables an LLM to perform ASR, VSR, and AVSR tasks by leveraging pre-trained audio-visual encoders.
+However, both works primarily concentrate on tasks like visual speech processing or AVSR while not exploring combinations with other modalities.